homepage >> The Simplest jQuery Slider Ever

 Adding Functionality with jQuery

 Here’s the JavaScript that brings the slider to life.
-It enables smooth transitions and handles navigation button clicks.
+It not only enables smooth transitions and handles navigation button clicks but also supports intuitive drag and swipe interactions for both desktop and mobile users.

 Explanation